SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 A VPC is a *collection* of internet gateways, route tables, network access control lists (ACLs), security groups, EC2 instances, private and public subnets.

-> Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
-You have complete control over your virtual networking environment. --*AWS Certified Cloud Practitioner Practice Exam Course*
+> Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a **virtual network** that you define.
+You have complete control over your virtual networking environment.

+Amazon Virtual Private Cloud (Amazon VPC) is the service that allows a customer to create a virtual network for their resources in an isolated section of the AWS cloud.

 ## A VPC consists of: